 Under the CARES Act, lenders are required to report to credit bureaus that consumers are current on their loans if consumers have sought relief from their lenders due to the pandemic.

 Additionally, all three credit bureaus, Equifax, Experian, and TransUnion are offering consumers FREE weekly credit reports during the coronavirus pandemic.
 You can order a copy of your credit report by visiting each credit bureau’s specific website or visit AnnualCreditReport.com here.

 What other options are available?

 At DebtWave, our team is comprised of certified credit counselors.
-If you need help, please call us.
+If you need help, please call us or schedule an appointment here.
 We’d be happy to walk through your budget and let you know what options might be available.

 Learn more here.